jpease/justinpease.com/_posts/2023-12-28-pointless-velocity.md

 ## The root problem

-This is an example where the choice of words has done a great disservice.
+This is an example where the choice of wording, specifically velocity, has done a great disservice.
 I'm not blaming anyone.
-I'm certain there was no malintent.
+I mean to imply no malintent.
 Regardless, the outcome is the same.

 So let's drop the jargon and call things as they are.
 The formula for what we've been talking about is: